 The Al Marsa Fleet is represented by the other three vessels, which are traditional Arabic dhows that have been modernized and custom outfitted for diving.
 They are configured very similarly and offer 6-7 day dive safaris to the Musandam Peninsula and the same level of services

-- Year round 7 to 10 night itineraries to the Daymaniyat Islands, Musandam Peninsula, and Hallaniyat Islands
+- Year-round 7-10 night itineraries to the Daymaniyat Islands, Musandam Peninsula, and Hallaniyat Islands

 - Audio & video entertainment, library, TV in cabins